Vaster than Empires and More Slow: Plot summary

 Due to the tensions between Osden and the rest, he is sent alone to do a species survey in the forest.
 While he is still out alone, Porlock, one of the scientists on the team, is scared by what he believes to be a large ape in the forest.
-The other team members investigate for a couple of days, without finding anything, before Osden fails to contact them at a pre-assigned time.
-Tomiko leads three others to his camp in the forest, where they find him knocked out, apparently by an unknown assailant.
-They bring him back to camp, where he gradually recovers, and tells the group that he had felt a strong fear response from the forest itself.
+The other team members investigate without finding anything, while Osden fails to contact them at a pre-assigned time.
+Tomiko leads three others to his camp in the forest, where they find him knocked out by an unknown assailant.
+They bring him back to camp, where he tells the group that he had felt a strong fear response from the forest itself.
 Tomiko realizes that the assailant must have been one of the other team members.
 While Osden is asleep, the fear emanations from the forest drive Porlock to verbally lash out at Osden, and admit to trying to kill him in the forest.
 Porlock attempts to assault Osden again, but the others restrain him and place him under a sedative.

 The team decides to try a different location on the planet, in the hope of moving away from the sentience they believe to be in the forest.
 They find that the fear emanations can be felt at their new camp as well, which is in a grassland, which makes them realize that the sentience extends over all of the vegetation on the planet.
-Osden also realizes that this sentience has never been in contact with anything alien before; thus it experienced fear when the explorers landed.
+Osden realizes that this sentience has never been in contact with anything alien before; thus it experienced fear when the explorers landed.
 Osden decides to attempt to communicate with the sentience, with the help of Tomiko and two others.
 They land in the middle of a forest, where a surge in the fear response kills one of them.
 Osden leaves the group, and by surrendering to the fear completely makes the planet understand that they mean it no harm; and the fear emanations cease.
 The group tries to locate Osden, but is unable to find him; Tomiko suspects that he does not want to be found.
 They leave him enough provisions for the rest of his life, and return to Terra after finishing the survey.